mt-mods/signs_lib/API.md

     If your node needs special handling for its onpole-, hanging-, or yard-mode selection boxes or for their collision info (which `signs_lib` always uses the node's `node_box` item for), you can specify them here.
 Same syntax as the regular `selection_box` setting.

+    Defaults:  whatever the `selection_box` and `node_box` entries are set to.

   * `default_color = "string"`

-    Sets the default text color for this sign, in hexadecimal (`0-9`, `a-f`), from the standard Linux/IRC/CGA color palette.
+    Sets the default text color for this sign, in hexadecimal (one digit, lowercase), from the standard Linux/IRC/CGA color palette.
 Same as the colors shown in the sign's formspec.

-    Default: `"0"` (black)
+    Default: "0" (black)

   * `number_of_lines = int`